Thoughts On Economics

 Related: Only Use Old Computers - Luke Smith

-10.3.
+7.3.
 Addressing Arguments In Favor Of Planned Obsolescence

 [I haven’t finished writing this section yet.
 It takes time to write stuff.]

-11. My Critique of UBI
+8. My Critique of UBI

-11.1.
+8.1.
 LVT Would Eliminate The Need For COLAs

 COLA: Cost-of-Living Adjustment

-Since Land Value Tax would decrease the cost of rent, the cost of living would vary less by location because housing would become more affordable regardless of whether it’s a city or a rural area.
-This means that it wouldn’t be as necessary to provide differing UBIs depending on the recipient’s place of residence and the associated COLAs.
+Land Value Taxes would thus make housing more affordable, regardless of whether it’s a city or a rural area.
+The result is that the cost of living would vary less by location, if at all in many cases.
+This means that it won’t be necessary to provide differing UBIs depending on the recipient’s place of residence and the associated COLAs.

-UBI would offer people more liquidity to move out of a high-rent area into a lower-rent area since it costs money to move from one place to another, especially if they’re living paycheck to paycheck and would have to take a few days off work in order to move all their belongings into a low-rent area.
+A friend of mine has suggested that UBI may make it easier for people who live in high-rent areas.
+The idea is that UBI would offer people more liquidity to move out of a high-rent area into a lower-rent area since it costs money to move from one place to another, especially if they’re living paycheck to paycheck and would have to take a few days off work in order to move all their belongings into a low-rent area.
 In theory, UBI would eliminate the need for them to take out a loan in order to afford to move out of their high-rent apartments and what not.

-11.2.
+8.2.
 NRT Doesn’t Harm Production, Unlike Other Taxes

 UBI would reduce the disincentive for welfare recipients to work, but it would create a much broader disincentive to work.
 There are many people who would choose not to work, or choose to work less, if they received a free basic income.

-11.4.
+8.3.
 UBI In A World That Has Passed Peak Idea Production

-11.5.
+8.4.
 Possibly Better Alternatives To UBI

 If there is a surplus of government revenue after all NRT is collected, then we may need to find better ways to spend the excess revenue than UBI.